Mohammadjamiu/tahugo_updated/content/how-to-tech/when-to-use-var-let-and-const-in-javascript.md

 Next, let's explore the `let` and `const` keywords in more detail.

 ## The `let` keyword

 The `let` keyword is a newer addition to JavaScript and is widely recommended for declaring variables.

 It provides block scoping, meaning that the variable is only accessible within the block (typically enclosed in curly braces) where it is declared.
 Let's explore its key features:

-Here is a code snippet we can use to analyze how the let keyword works and how it is used:
+Here is a code snippet that we can use to analyze how the let keyword works and how it is used:

 **Declaration -**